agarrigu/dotfiles/README.md

 ### Notes

-The Telescope and Treesitter plugins tend to depend on very recent versions of Neovim.
+The Treesitter plugin tend to depend on very recent versions of Neovim.
-If Lazy package manager gives you any trouble when running Neovim for the frist time it's probably that.
+If the package manager gives you any trouble time it's probably that.
 Try manually installing the latest Neovim release from github.